 Each Securikey safe is tested and classified by the level of security it provides and designated by a cash rating from £1,000 up to £100,000.
 For the storage of valuables, ratings can be calculated by multiplying the cash amount by 10.
 These ratings are a guide and its important that you liaise with your insurance company prior to any installation.

 SECURIKEY FIRE PROTECTION RATINGS

 Securikey fire resistant safes and cabinets are classified by the level of protection they offer when involved in a fire.
-This is reinforced by independent testing of certain models, which are rated as 30 or 60 minutes and at a specific temperature from 750 to 950° C. Where no independent test has been carried out the model /range is simply shown as ‘Fire Resistant’, giving you peace of mind that your documents or valuables will survive if the unthinkable should happen.
+This is reinforced by independent testing of certain models, which are rated as 60 minutes at 950° C. Where no independent test has been carried out the model /range is simply shown as ‘Fire Resistant’, giving you peace of mind that your documents or valuables will survive if the unthinkable should happen.

 SECURIKEY CERTIFICATION AND TESTING

 Many Securikey cash and fire safes have undergone independent testing to European standards.
 Each is approved and certified after undergoing a rigorous and exhaustive series of technical and practical tests, for use within a diverse range of applications and environments.
 This is signified by the issuing and mounting of the appropriate badge showing the name of the test house and model number.
 In addition, Securikey also include an insurance certificate, detailing the recommended level of protection.

 Eurosafe is an association of safe manufacturers in mainland Europe established over 25 years ago.
 A sister organisation, Eurosafe UK was launched in March 2011 to represent the interests of British safe makers, and the suppliers and installers of safes and security containers.